eseidel/space_traders/packages/gen/README.md

 ever used the http one and it had lots of bugs.
 I looked at fixing them in OpenAPI, but failed to figure out how to hack on the OpenAPI generator (Java) or successfully interact with the community (several separate slacks).

+### OpenApi Quirks

+space_gen implements a few OpenAPI quirks to optionally make the generated output maximally openapi_generator compatible in case you're transitioning from openapi_generator to space_gen.

+#### Lists default to []

+OpenAPI makes all List values default to [], and stores all lists as non-nullable, even if they're nullable (not required) in the spec.
+This breaks round-tripping of values, since if your 'list' property is null (or missing) openapi_generator will parse it as [] and send back [].
+The openapi_generator can never send null for a list value.